 Weighing the Pros & Cons of Auto Refinancing

-When it comes to refinancing your vehicle loan, the idea of lowering your rate and saving on your monthly payments may seem like a “no-brainer”.
+With the recent shifts in our economy, refinancing your vehicle loan may seem like a “no-brainer” if you’re looking to lower your monthly payments, or even seeking some much-needed extra cash.
 However, there are a few pros and cons to consider when it comes to auto refinancing.

 Reducing Interest Rates

-PRO: Refinancing your auto loan at a lower interest rate is always a positive thing, no matter what circumstances have lead you to qualify for that lower rate.
-You will save money over time by paying less interest.
-That said, there is one thing in particular you’ll want to think about first…
+PRO: As inflation continues to impact the cost of vehicle purchases, the interest rate on your auto loan is as relevant as ever.
+Refinancing your auto loan at a lower interest rate can have a positive impact on the overall cost of your vehicle loan, saving you money over time by paying less interest.
+That said, there is one thing, in particular, you’ll want to think about first…

-CON: There is the potential when lowering the interest rate on your vehicle loan to see an increase in your monthly payment.
-While you are likely to enjoy some interest savings in long-run, it is important to consider how a higher monthly payment would fit into your budget and financial goals.
+CON: There is the potential when lowering the interest rate on your vehicle loan to see an increase in your monthly payment, specifically if you shorten the term of your loan.
+While you are likely to enjoy some interest savings in the long run, it is important to consider how a higher monthly payment would fit into your budget and financial goals.

 Lower Monthly Payments

 PRO: Is your current car payment helping to push your monthly budget to the limit?
-Has something changed in your overall financial picture that could be eased by lower monthly loan payments?
+Have the recent economic changes impacted your overall financial picture that could be eased by lowering monthly loan payments?
 Refinancing to reduce your monthly obligation could help give you the financial flexibility (and peace of mind) that you need.

 Borrowing Extra Money